JdeRobot/RoboticsApplicationManager/docs/dummy_RAM_client_guide.md

    ```
    git clone https://github.com/JdeRobot/RoboticsApplicationManager.git -b <src-branch>
    ```
-   You can ignore the -b argument if you want to start working from the main branch.

 2. Start a new Docker container using the RoboticsBackend image and keep it running in the background:
    ```